Stevie Case: Sales and business development

 According to Case, she decided at this point to slowly transition out of working in the game development industry, stating in an interview: There was a ton of harassment and hate and sexism and abuse.
 People would send me hate email all the time. ...
 The benefit of connecting with people was so drowned out by how bad it felt to be in the spotlight.
 Case recalled receiving the opportunity to leave game development when one of her contacts approached her about a potential junior sales position at his workplace.
 After leaving Warner Bros., Case was employed at Tira Wireless in sales and business development.
 Afterwards, she held a position with Spleak Media Network, where she was a director of product management.

 In September 2008, she was vice president of business development and sales for fatfoogoo, an online commerce company.
 Case also served as Senior Director of Business Development at Live Gamer, and joined PlaySpan in 2010 as vice president of sales.
 PlaySpan was acquired by Visa in 2011.

 On March 1, 2010, NewWorld, the former parent company of the CPL, announced that it had signed a two-year agreement with Stevie Case for the production of a new podcast show called Stevie FTW.
 According to the website's RSS feed, the last podcast was uploaded on March 11, 2011, and the last social media update was on the same date.

-After working as the vice president of growth at San Francisco-based startup Layer, according to her LinkedIn profile, she is now currently Head of Enterprise West Sales at Twilio.
+After working as the vice president of growth at San Francisco-based startup Layer, in 2022 Case became the Chief Revenue Officer at computer security firm Vanta.
 She is also listed as a participant in SheEO, a nonprofit supporting the funding of female entrepreneurs, as well as the female investor group 37 Angels.

 Personal life

 Case dated Quake player Tom "Entropy" Kimzey, who was also a University of Kansas student and a member of Impulse 9.
 According to the June 1997 issue of Spin, they were involved romantically until the spring of 1997.
 Case had also dated game developer Tom Mustaine.

 Soon after defeating John Romero in a Quake deathmatch, she and Romero started dating.
-Case and Romero moved in together in 1999, but their relationship ended in the spring of 2003.
+Case and Romero moved in together in 1999, but their relationship ended in May 2003.

 Case went on to marry a director of product development at THQ, and had a child with him.
 In a 2016 interview, Case stated that she had been a single parent with full custody of her child for eight years.